vaibhavi-0320/StellerFund/README.md

 <br/>

 <img src="Screenshots/Banner- StellarFund.png" alt="StellarFund — Get paid without the trust tax" width="100%"/>
 <br/><br/>
-# The escrow is the code.
-The code is the law.

 *StellarFund locks XLM in a Soroban smart contract on the Stellar blockchain.*
 *Funds are released only when work is approved.
 No company in the middle.
 No fees.
 No trust required.*